gnugat/gnugat.github.io/_carew/posts/2014-07-20-learn-sf2-tests-part-5.md

 Running `./vendor/bin/phpunit -c app` is less cumbersome than having to run manually HTTPie (like in the previous article)!

+Writing functional tests is easy and quick, the only thing you need to do is check if the HTTP response's status code is successful (and for REST API you need to check the precise HTTP response's status code).

 The next article will be the conclusion of this series, I hope you enjoyed it!

+### Next articles

+* {{ link('posts/2014-07-23-learn-sf2-conclusion.md', 'Conclusion') }}

 ### Previous articles